What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of robotics engineers is projected to grow 4 to 6 percent from 2018 to 2028, about as fast as the average for all occupations.
+Employment of all mechanical engineers, including robotics engineers, is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.

 Prospects for robotics engineers overall are expected to be good.
 They will be best for those with training in the latest software tools, particularly for computational design and simulation.
 Such tools allow engineers and designers to take a project from the conceptual phase directly to a finished product, eliminating the need for prototypes.